RMDs Made Simple: Roth IRAs, Traditional IRAs, and Inherited Accounts Explained

 You have the most options:

-You can also keep it as an inherited IRA if the age difference makes that strategy better
+You can also keep it as an inherited IRA if the age difference makes that strategy more beneficial.

 If You’re NOT the Spouse